Breast

 • No residual tumor (complete pathologic response) (see comment)

 • Comment: Sections of the tumor bed shows fibrosis and atrophic changes, with lymphohistiocytic infiltrates and hemosiderin deposition.
-No viable tumor cells are seen.
+No viable tumor cells are seen, indicating a pathologic complete response to neoadjuvant chemotherapy.
 The remaining breast tissue is unremarkable.

 • Left breast, local excision: